 What is a good score on the SSAT?
 That's a question we get asked a lot here at Test Innovators.
 Maybe you just got your score report back, or perhaps you've just taken a practice test and wonder whether or not your scores are acceptable.

-The first consideration in evaluating a good or a bad score is to make sure you understand how the SSAT is scored.
-If you're not already familiar with the difference between the SSAT's percentile, scaled, and raw scores, you can learn how to read an SSAT score report here.
+The first consideration in evaluating a good or a bad score is to make sure you understand how the SSAT is scored and how to read your SSAT score report.

 Even if you do know how the test is scored, determining a "good" score versus an average score or a bad score is not always easy unless you know what kinds of scores are expected from the schools you're applying to.

 Different schools require different test scores from their candidates for admission, so a good score for one school may be an average or low score for another.
-You can view a list of target scores for admission to different schools here.
+Check out the list of target scores for admission to different schools.

 There are also many factors at play in the admissions process beyond test scores, which are just one aspect of a student's overall application.
 Most applications to schools include some combination of test scores, grades, teacher recommendations, essays, interviews, and other criteria, which is all weighed in your overall application.